 In addition to the course unit exams, students must take Benchmark Exams.
-Students will take 1 practice/mock exam, 1 open check benchmark exam and 4 benchmark proctored exams.
+Students will take 1 practice/mock exam, 1 open check benchmark exam and 2 benchmark proctored exams.
 The purpose of these exams is to evaluate the competency of the student's knowledge of critical concepts for entry into professional nursing.
 Students will receive a grade according to the syllabus policy in each course.
 These four benchmarks give the student analytics which compares them on a national level to their peers.
+Benchmark 2 will compose 5% of the final grade.